brettsmith212/slidepilot/IMPLEMENTATION.md

 ## Phase 5: Integration and Polish

-- [ ] Step 10: Connect Presentation Viewer with File Loading
+- [x] Step 10: Connect Presentation Viewer with File Loading (Combined with Steps 8-9)

   - **Task**: Integrate file loading with the presentation viewer to display loaded files
   - **Description**: Complete the connection between file opening and presentation display, handling loading states and errors